WebAssembly/stack-switching/proposals/fibers/Explainer.md

 >the event signaled by the resumed fiber when it suspends.

 In WebAssembly, the `addAllElements` function takes the form:

 ```
-(func $addAllElements (param $count i32) (param $els i32) (result i32)
+(func $addAllElements (typeparam $F fiber) (param $count i32) (param $els i32) (result i32)
-  (local $generator $generator)
+  (local $generator (ref $generator))
+  (local $total i32)

+  (local.set $generator
-  (handle
+    (handle (result (ref $generator))
+      (do
+        (fiber.spawn $arrayGenerator $F
+          (fiber.current $F)
-    (fiber.spawn $arrayGenerator (local.get $count) (local.get $els))
+          (local.get $count)
-    (trap) ;; do not expect generator to return yet
-    (event $identify (param ref $generator)
-      (local.set $generator)
+          (local.get $els)
         )
+        (unreachable) ;; do not expect generator to return yet
       )

-  (local $total i32)
-  (local.set $total i32.const 0)
+      (event $identify) ;; receives (ref $generator) on the stack
+    )
+  )

   (loop $l
     (handle $body
-      (fiber.resume (local.get $generator) $next ())
+      (do
+        (fiber.suspend_to $generator $next (local.get $generator))
-      ;; The generator returned, exit $body, $lp
+        ;; The generator returned, exit $body, $l
-      (event $yield (param i32)
+      )
-        (local.get $total) ;; next entry to add is already on the stack
+      (event $yield ;; i32 on stack
-        (i32.add)
-        (local.set $total)
+        (local.set $total (i32.add (local.get $total)))
         (br $l)
       )
-      (event $end ;; not used in this example
-        (br $body)
     )
   )
-  )
   (local.get $total)
-  (return)
 )
 ```

 The first task of `$addAllElements` is to establish a new fiber to handle the generation of elements of the array.
-We start the generator running, which impies that we first of all need to wait for it to report back its identity. `fiber.spawn` is like `fiber.resume`, in that if the function returns, the next instruction will execute normally.
+We start the generator running, which implies that we first of all need to wait for it to report back its identity.
+If the function called by `fiber.spawn` returns without suspending, the next instruction will execute normally.
 However, we don't expect the generator to return yet, so we will trap if that occurs.

-The main structure of the consumer takes the form of an unbounded loop, with a forced termination when the generator signals that there are no further elements to generate.
-This can happen in two ways: the generator function can simply return, or it can (typically) `fiber.retire` with an `$end` event.
-Our actual generator returns, but our consumer code can accomodate either approach.
+The main structure of the consumer takes the form of an unbounded loop with a forced termination when the generator signals that there are no further elements to generate by returning normally.

 >In practice, the style of generators and consumers is dictated by the toolchain.
 It would have been possible to structure our generator differently.
-For example, if generators were created as suspended fibers&mdash;using `fiber.new` instructions&mdash;then the initial code of our generator would not have suspended using the `$identify` event.
-However, in that case, the top-level of the generator function should consist of an `event` block: corresponding to the first `$next` event the generator receives.
+For example, if generators were created as suspended fibers using `fiber.new` instructions then the initial code of our generator would not have suspended using the `$identify` event.
->In any case, generator functions enjor a somewhat special relationship with their callers and their structure reflects that.
+>In any case, generator functions enjoy a somewhat special relationship with their callers and their structure reflects that.

 Again, as with the generator, if an event is signaled to the consumer that does not match either event tag, the engine will trap.

-### Cooperative Coroutines
+### Cooperative Coroutines (TODO: port to fiber.resume_to)

 Cooperative coroutines, sometimes known as _green threads_ allow an application to be structured in such a way that different responsibilities may be handled by different computations.
 The reasons for splitting into such threads may vary; but one common scenario is to allow multiple sessions to proceed at their own pace.